-VRCBVI's full personal adjustment to blindness training curriculum includes orientation and mobility (cane travel), personal and home management (cooking, cleaning, and maintaining the home), braille, keyboarding, computers and access technology, academic instruction (GED) (if needed), conversations about blindness, vocational services, health education, physical conditioning and recreation, case management services, low vision services, and dormitory services.
-All classes emphasize the development of self-confidence and a positive attitude about blindness.
+VRCBVI's full personal adjustment to blindness training curriculum includes orientation and mobility (cane travel), personal and home management (cooking, cleaning, and maintaining the home), braille, keyboarding, computers and access technology, academic instruction (GED) (if needed), conversations about blindness, vocational services, health education, case management services, low vision services, and dormitory services.
+All classes emphasize the development of skill competencies, self-confidence, and positive attitudes about blindness.
 Additionally, we offer a summer program for blind and vision impaired adolescents ("LIFE" - Learning Independence, Feeling Empowered).
-LIFE is a five week residential transition program for blind and vision impaired high school students who want to have fun and make new friends while gaining nonvisual skills and work experience to assist in the transition from high school to the rest of their lives.
-Another specialized program we offer is Learning Excellence in Academics ("LEAP").
-This is a five week collaborative program with Virginia Commonwealth University ("VCU") which gives rising high school juniors and seniors the opportunity to assess their college-readiness skills.
+LIFE is a five week residential program for blind and vision impaired high school students who want to network with other blind students and role models, learn or refine nonvisual skills, and participate in confidence building activities and real world integrated work experiences.
+The program assists students in the transition from high school to higher education, employment, and active participation in the communities where they live.
+We also offer the Learning Excellence in Academics Program ("LEAP").
+This is a five week collaborative program with Virginia Commonwealth University ("VCU") which gives rising high school juniors and seniors or recent high school graduates the opportunity to assess their collegereadiness skills and receive feedback to help them prepare and plan for their actual college experience.
 Participants reside on VRCBVI's campus and attend classes at VCU.
-Classes will be taught by college professors and/or graduate students, and graded according to collegiate standards (not reflected on transcript).
+Classes are taught by college professors and/or graduate students, and graded according to collegiate standards (not reflected on transcript).
 This program will enhance awareness of the academic and blindness-related demands of college, and evaluate ability to manage time and priorities.
-Several times a year we offer Saturday Seminars on various skills of blindness topics.
-Appropriate participants are students who are blind or have vision impairments and their families, teachers, technology service providers, and other professionals.
+A program for senior citizens is also offered during one week of the year.
+Periodically throughout the year we offer employment readiness programs and Saturday Seminars on various skills of blindness topics.
+Appropriate participants are students who are blind or vision impaired and their families, teachers, technology service providers, and other professionals.